 Afterward, she’d send me gifts or call to talk, pretending as if she didn’t nearly kill me, as if I’d never suffered as a direct result of her actions.
 The only way I could get through to her was by hanging up.
 Disconnecting.
 Since she couldn’t learn, change, or understand what she put me through, I had to take the step of severing the relationship for the sake of my mental health.

 It wasn’t until a falling out with an ex that I fully understood the importance of taking responsibility for other people’s feelings, regardless of intention.
-When I confronted her about bailing on me one day without any explanation, she said she didn’t feel bad and would never apologize to someone unless she meant to hurt them.1 That’s when I learned how much it matters to apologize for something as simple as being late, a lesson I’m grateful to have received at an early age.
-Regardless of how small her mistake was, and even though we were friends at that point, I didn’t want to continue a relationship with someone who felt no remorse when she’d hurt me, especially after I’d put myself out there and apologized for my role in the way we fell apart.
+When I confronted her about bailing on me one day without any explanation, she said she didn’t feel bad and would never apologize to someone unless she meant to hurt them.1 That’s when I learned how much it matters to apologize for something as simple as being late, a lesson I’m grateful to have received at an early age (and before I messed up any important relationships).
+Regardless of how small her mistake was, and even though we were simply friends at that point, I didn’t want to spend any time with someone who felt no remorse when she’d hurt me, especially after I’d put myself out there and apologized for my role in the way we fell apart.

-This narrative has come to affect every relationship in my life.
+This narrative has influenced every relationship in my life.

 I lived an eternity under the regime of parents who refused to take any responsibility while they actively hurt me, and consistently put the blame on me for being overly sensitive.
-Then for more than two decades, I was best friends with a person who’d tell me any pain I suffered was unjustified or my own fault.
+Then for more than two decades, I was best friends with a person who’d tell me any pain he caused was my own fault.
 At this point, the only people I choose to spend time with have done enough emotional labour to outgrow these attitudes.